CSS Objects

 <div class="item">…</div>

-object is used to remove standard list styling
+The lineup object is used to remove standard list styling

 and display list items as inline blocks side by side.